 3. WHY IS IT LOCALLY VALUED?
 Is the interest of the asset valued locally Tick / Rank for any of the following reasons?
-Association: It connects us to people and events that shaped the identity or character of the area Illustration : It illustrates an aspect of the area's past that makes an important ✓ contribution to its identity or character Evidence : It is an important resource for understanding and learning about the area's history Aesthetics: It makes an important contribution to the positive look of the ✓ area either by design or fortuitously Communal : It is important to the identity, cohesion, spiritual life or memory of all or part of the community

-How is the asset locally valued as heritage?

-Illustration - The cottages illustrate the rural beginnings of the now suburban area.
-Indeed the cottages used to be surrounded by farmland, and then allotments when the farm ceased to function.
+Association: It connects us to people and events that shaped the identity or character of the area Illustration : It illustrates an aspect of the area's past that makes an important \checkmark contribution to its identity or character Evidence : It is an important resource for understanding and learning about the area's history Aesthetics: It makes an important contribution to the positive look of the \checkmark area either by design or fortuitously Communal : It is important to the identity, cohesion, spiritual life or memory of all or part of the community How is the asset locally valued as heritage?
+Illustration - The building illustrates the rural history of the local area as well as highlighting how Oxford has expanded in the last century.
+Aesthetics - The building is of stone construction, as opposed to the brick used on surrounding dwellings, and is rural in character which contributes positively to the street by breaking up the more generic style houses surrounding it.